 - The Editorial Office of Communication Today does not accept any commercial offers or voluntary financial (or other) gifts.

 - The authors and co-authors publishing their work in Communication Today are, as a general rule, academics, scholars, researchers and media professionals.

 - The author(s) of the texts – yet unpublished but already approved and prepared for publication in Communication Today – have the right to present their findings or other related research outcomes by attending domestic, foreign and international scientific conferences and workshops as well as within their pedagogical or artistic activities.

-- Any fundamental changes to authorship of already submitted final texts (e.g. amendment of co-authors, change in the order of authors, copyright interests in the text) are liable to the prior consent of the editorial board.
-The author(s) or co-author(s) must ask for a change in the copyright data or modification of their order on the basis of a formal, written request sent to the following e-mail address: firstname.lastname@example.org.
+- Any fundamental changes to authorship of already submitted final texts (e.g. amendment of co-authors, change in the order of authors, copyright interests in the text) are liable to the prior consent of the Editorial Board.
+The author(s) or co-author(s) must ask for a change in the copyright data or modification of its order on the basis of a formal, written request sent to the following e-mail address: email@example.com.

-- The editorial board retains the right to authorise or deny such changes in authorship or postpones the text’s publishing until the matter is resolved to complete satisfaction of both the editorial board and the author.
+- The Editorial Board retains the right to authorise or deny such changes in authorship or postpones the text’s publishing until the matter is resolved to complete satisfaction of both the Editorial Board and the author(s).
 The final decision depends on reasons stated in the submitted request and minds specific circumstances surrounding its administration.